Azure/azure-sdk-for-java/sdk/purview/azure-analytics-purview-scanning/README.md

 # Azure Purview Scanning client library for Java

-Microsoft Azure Cognitive Services Purview Scanning API enables you to scan your data in your Purview scannings.
+Azure Purview Scanning is a fully managed cloud service whose users can scan your data into your data estate (also known as your **catalog**).
+Scanning is a process by which the catalog connects directly to a data source on a user-specified schedule.

+- Scan your data into your catalog
+- Examine your data
+- Extract schemas from your data

+**Please rely heavily on the [service's documentation][product_documentation] and our [Low-Level client docs][low_level_client] to use this library**

 [Source code][source_code] | [Package (Maven)][package] | [API reference documentation][api_reference_doc] | [Product Documentation][product_documentation] | [Samples][samples_readme]